Ericliu249/CS-546-Web_Programming/README.md

 4) Install node modules
     npm install

-5) Install yarn dependencies.
-  yarn install

-6) Run Application
+5) Run Application
    ng serve or npm start

+Login

+6) Use username Harry@aa.com and password quidditch to continue or singup.